MCMC setup and step

 • sigma_mu2 (float | Float32[Any, '']) – The prior variance of a leaf, conditional on the tree structure.
 The prior variance of the sum of trees is num_trees * sigma_mu2.
 The prior mean of leaves is always zero.

-• sigma2_alpha (float | Float32[Any, ''] | None)
+• sigma2_alpha (float | Float32[Any, ''] | None, default: None)

-• sigma2_beta (float | Float32[Any, ''] | None) – The shape and scale parameters of the inverse gamma prior on the error variance.
+• sigma2_beta (float | Float32[Any, ''] | None, default: None) – The shape and scale parameters of the inverse gamma prior on the error variance.
 Leave unspecified for binary regression.

-• error_scale (Float32[Any, 'n'] | None) – Each error is scaled by the corresponding factor in error_scale, so the error variance for y[i] is sigma2 * error_scale[i] ** 2.
+• error_scale (Float32[Any, 'n'] | None, default: None) – Each error is scaled by the corresponding factor in error_scale, so the error variance for y[i] is sigma2 * error_scale[i] ** 2.
 Not supported for binary regression.
 If not specified, defaults to 1 for all points, but potentially skipping calculations.

-• min_points_per_leaf (int | None) – The minimum number of data points in a leaf node.
+• min_points_per_decision_node (int | Integer[Any, ''] | None, default: None) – The minimum number of data points in a decision node.
 0 if not specified.

-• resid_batch_size (int | None | str)
+• resid_batch_size (int | None | Literal['auto'], default: 'auto')

-• count_batch_size (int | None | str) – The batch sizes, along datapoints, for summing the residuals and counting the number of datapoints in each leaf.
+• count_batch_size (int | None | Literal['auto'], default: 'auto') – The batch sizes, along datapoints, for summing the residuals and counting the number of datapoints in each leaf.
 None for no batching.
 If ‘auto’, pick a value based on the device of y, or the default device.

 Returns: